Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus: Introduction

 \item Through the AGT correspondence, the semi-classical conformal block on a one-point torus determines the Nekrasov-Shatashvili (NS) limit of the corresponding $\mathcal{N} = 2^*$ gauge theory, or equivalently, the effective twisted superpotential \cite{teschner2011quantization}.
-The explicit form of the classical conformal block presented in this paper would enable a rigorous proof of the Nekrasov-Rosly-Shatashvili conjecture that relates the effective twisted superpotential of the gauge theory to the so-called Yang-Yang function of the associated quantum Hitchin system \cite{nekrasov2009supersymmetric,nekrasov2011darboux,hollands2018higher}.
+The explicit form of the classical conformal block in terms of the Cameron-Martin shift and known elliptic function (see Theorem \ref{thm:ex_uni}) presented in this paper would enable a rigorous proof of the Nekrasov-Rosly-Shatashvili conjecture that relates the effective twisted superpotential of the gauge theory to the so-called Yang-Yang function of the associated quantum Hitchin system \cite{nekrasov2009supersymmetric,nekrasov2011darboux,hollands2018higher}.

 \item The conformal blocks for arbitrary central charge solve certain bilinear relations called the Nakajima-Yoshioka blow-up relations \cite{nakajima2003lectures}.
 Such relations for the one-point torus have been written in \cite{gu2020elliptic,BGG2021} and it will be interesting to see if such relations could be proved using probabilistic conformal blocks.
-An interesting property of the relations is that the blow-up relation connects the semi-classical conformal blocks with the conformal block at central charge $c=1$ \cite{nekrasov2010quantization}, in turn relating Painlev\'e equations to Heun equations for the sphere case and the NAECM model to Lam\'e equation (see also \cite{BGG2021}) for the torus case.
+An interesting property of the blow-up relation is that it connects the semi-classical conformal blocks with the conformal block at central charge $c=1$ \cite{nekrasov2010quantization}, in turn relating Painlev\'e equations to Heun equations for the sphere case and the NAECM model to Lam\'e equation (see also \cite{BGG2021}) for the torus case.
 We show the latter relation in Theorem~\ref{prop:sc_Lame} based on probabilistic ideas.
 Showing the full blow-up relation is beyond the scope of this paper and we leave this for a future work.

 \end{itemize}